-Accounting Method and Taxable Year
+Accounting Method and Taxable Year.
 We use the year ending December 31 as our taxable year and the accrual method of accounting for federal income tax purposes.
-Each unitholder will be required to include in income his share of our income, gain, loss and deduction for our taxable year ending within or with his taxable year.
-In addition, a unitholder who has a taxable year ending on a date other than December 31 and who disposes of all of his units following the close of our taxable year but before the close of his taxable year must include his share of our income, gain, loss and deduction in income for his taxable year, with the result that he will be required to include in income for his taxable year his share of more than one year of our income, gain, loss and deduction.
-Please read "-Disposition of Common Units-Allocations Between Transferors and Transferees."
+Each unitholder will be required to include in income his share of our income, gain, loss and deduction for our taxable year or years ending within or with his taxable year.
+In addition, a unitholder who has a taxable year different than our taxable year and who disposes of all of his units following the close of our taxable year but before the close of his taxable year must include his share of our income, gain, loss and deduction in income for his taxable year, with the result that he will be required to include in income for his taxable year his share of more than one year of our income, gain, loss and deduction.
+Please read "- Disposition of Common Units-Allocations Between Transferors and Transferees."

-Initial Tax Basis, Depreciation and Amortization

-The tax basis of our assets will be used for purposes of computing depreciation and cost recovery deductions and, ultimately, gain or loss on the disposition of these assets.
-The tax basis of assets owned at the time of an offering will be greater to the extent such assets have been recently acquired.
-The federal income tax burden associated with the difference between the fair market value of our assets and their tax basis immediately prior to the time we issue units in an offering will be borne by our partners holding interests in us prior to the offering.
+Tax Basis, Depreciation and Amortization.
+We use the tax basis of our assets for purposes of computing depreciation and cost recovery deductions and, ultimately, gain or loss on the disposition of these assets.
+The federal income tax burden associated with the difference between the fair market value of our assets and their tax basis immediately prior to an offering will be borne by our partners holding interests in us immediately prior to the time we issue units in an offering.
 Please read "-Tax Consequences of Unit Ownership-Allocation of Income, Gain, Loss and Deduction."

-To the extent allowable, we may elect to use the depreciation and cost recovery methods that will result in the largest deductions being taken in the early years after assets are placed in service.
+To the extent allowable, we may elect to use the depreciation and cost recovery methods that will result in the largest deductions being taken in the early years after assets subject to these allowances are placed in-service.
 Property we subsequently acquire or construct may be depreciated using accelerated methods permitted by the Internal Revenue Code.